The Primitive Methodist Chapel, Eaton St Torpid,

 - Modern Islamic Tagines (in collaboration with Aga Cookers and the Aga Khan Museum)

 - Barbara Hapennyworth: 'Found Forms and Vacant Voids' (previously unexhibited early drawings)

 Some of these exhibitions were organised in conjunction with The Collection in Lincoln, Nottingham Lakeside Arts and Oakham's Goldmark Gallery.

-- Bullrush Dining Room: the original Art Deco designs by Charles Rennie Ibberson for the now-demolished Canidringham Hotel in Brindlecliffe, with reconstructions of the stylised kingfisher stained-glass light-fittings and eponymous bullrush-motif chairs.
+- Bulrush Dining Room: the original Art Deco designs by Charles Rennie Ibberson for the now-demolished Canidringham Hotel in Brindlecliffe, with reconstructions of the stylised kingfisher stained-glass light-fittings and eponymous bulrush-motif chairs.

 In addition there are frequent exhibitions by local artists and not-so-local artists who depict local scenes, including the hardier sort of en plein-air painters.

 While you are at The Alex don't forget to visit the Ace Caff, with a collection of vintage playing cards displayed under the glasstop tables.